KWB-R/fakin/content/talk/2017-09-25_workshop-kickoff/index.md

 # Tags (optional).
 #   Set `tags = []` for no tags, or use the form `tags = ["A Tag", "Another Tag"]` for one or more tags.
-tags = ["communication internal", "workshop", "kickoff"]
+tags = ["communication internal", "workshop", "kickoff", "survey"]

 tools = ["limesurvey"]